anfe67/gettingAndCleaningDataProject/CodeBook.md

 * feature_info.txt

 To give column names and meaningful activity names to the dataset.
 In this process, I have verified that the train and test sets have the same number of rows.
 I have also assumed that rbind() of two dataframes appends the first dataframe to the second (order of rows is preserved).

+# Note

+I have not used Data Tables, just Data Frames, as the datasets are small enough.

 # Product of the script